What's In My Human Feedback? Learning Interpretable Descriptions of Preference Data: Related Work

 \textbf{Data-centric preference learning.} There has been an explosion of interest in data-centric preference learning.
 One thread consists of the new preference datasets that aim to broaden the values included in human feedback, including ones studied in our work \citep{kirk_prism_2024, wang2025helpsteer3, ji_pkusaferlhf_2025, zhang_cultivating_2025a}. \method contributes to these efforts by helping practitioners measure topic and value diversity in responses, enabling better dataset collection.
 Another thread focuses on how to mix datasets to improve benchmark performance \citep{ivison_unpacking_2024, ivison_largescale_2025, lambert_tulu_2025, malik_rewardbench_2025}.
 However, this work focuses on curating examples at the dataset-level rather than at the level of fine-grained \textit{semantic} features, as in \method (\S\ref{sec:data_curation}).
 Finally, recent work has also focused on using human feedback for personalization, both with black-box finetuning methods from user preferences \citep{poddar_personalizing_2024, bose_lore_2025} or demonstrations \citep{shaikh_aligning_2025}, and via personalized system prompting \citep{lee_aligning_2024, garbacea_hyperalign_2025}.
 Complementary to these efforts, \method provides a new approach to personalization that learns from data in a fine-grained manner like reward modeling, but is similarly controllable and human-interpretable as prompting.

-\textbf{Using sparse autoencoders for feature discovery.} Though most interest in SAEs emerged from interpreting LLMs \citep{gao_scaling_2024}, they are increasingly applied to broader tasks \citep{peng_use_2025}, such as comparing language models \citep{tjuatja_behaviorbox_2025}, interpretable clustering \citep{oneill_disentangling_2024}, and generating scientific hypotheses \citep{movva_sparse_2025}.
-Our work contributes to this literature by using SAEs to build richer human understanding of preference data.
+\textbf{Sparse autoencoders for feature discovery.} Though most interest in SAEs emerged from interpreting LLMs \citep{gao_scaling_2024}, they are increasingly applied to broader tasks \citep{peng_use_2025}, such as comparing language models \citep{tjuatja_behaviorbox_2025, jiang2025interpretable}, interpretable clustering \citep{oneill_disentangling_2024}, and generating scientific hypotheses \citep{movva_sparse_2025}.
+Our work contributes to this literature by using SAEs to build a richer understanding of preference data.